What is Mexico's pathway to limit global warming to 1.5°C?

 Decarbonising the transport sector

-Mexico’s transport sector is almost totally reliant on oil, which accounted for over 99% of the fuel mix in 2021.
-Decarbonising transport will involve replacing oil with sustainable fuels, primarily electricity generated from renewables.
+Mexico’s transport sector is almost totally reliant on oil, which accounted for over 99% of the fuel mix in 2022.
+Decarbonising transport will involve replacing oil with electricity generated from renewables and other sustainable fuels.

 Mexico's energy mix in the transport sector